If you’re struggling with baking the perfect cake at high altitudes, here are some high altitude cake baking adjustments and hints for great results.

 High Altitude Cake Baking

 If you’re baking in a kitchen below 3000 feet, you’ll likely be able to follow most recipes with ease – no modifications required.
-However, if you’re planning to bake at a higher altitude, you should know the elevation actually has an impact on the outcome of your cake.
+However, if you’re planning to bake at a higher altitude, you should know the elevation actually has an impact on the outcome of your cake or other baked goods.
 Follow your regular recipes with no changes and your face won’t be the only thing that falls when you pull your finished cake from the oven.

 Problems with baking a cake at high altitude: